marklogic/mlxprs/README.md

 This extension allows you to run XQuery and JavaScript Queries against a MarkLogic database.
 It also adds syntax highlighting for the MarkLogic XQuery (`version "1.0-ml"`) dialect.
-It's still very much a work in progress.

 ## What it does